Tim Davis (artist): Life and work

 Davis then began a period of working in sound and video.
 In The Upstate New York Olympics, the artist created fifty new sports, in which he is the only participant.
 He filmed himself finding these new sports throughout the entire state of New York, in all four seasons.
 The work has been exhibited internationally and was published as a book by the Dorsky Museum at SUNY New Paltz, NY.

 A grant from Bard College helped Davis write and produce a vinyl album of songs called It's OK to Hate Yourself, a collaboration with this brother, Benjamin Lazar Davis.
 He made videos for each song.

 Davis has made many commissioned projects, including Il Technogiro dell' Ornitorinco, about the high speed train line between Bologna and Milan, made for Linea de Confine, and published as a book with an essay by William Guerrieri.
 The Transformer Station, in Cleveland commissioned a large video installation called Transit Byzantium, consisting of tracking shots of people walking all over the city.

 The MACRO museum in Rome then commissioned a large-scale show called Quinto Quarto, consisting of collections of images of graffiti penises, graffiti swastikas and La La Boheme, a video of non-Italian sex workers singing songs in their native languages.
 It was published as a catalog by Punctum Press.

 A second large museum show, at the Tang Teaching Museum in Saratoga Springs, NY followed, called When We Are Dancing (I Get Ideas).
 This show included some photographs, but centered around video projections and interactive sculptural installations, such as The Library of Ideas, a large bookshelf of books with the word "ideas" in the title, and UNEZ listening, a room full of easy listening LPs, which viewers could place on three turntables simultaneously.
 The catalog of this show features essays by its curator, Rachel Seligman, and by acclaimed essayist, Luc Sante.

-Aperture will publish Davis' largest-scale photographic book to date, in 2021.
+Aperture published Davis' largest-scale photographic book to date, in 2021.
 Called I'm Looking Through You, it is a 255 page investigation into the glamorous surface of southern California.

+In 2022 the Fondazione di Sardegna commissioned Davis to travel to Sardinia to make a new body of work.
+The book, Hallucinations, was published by Punctum Press.